astroneer-team/astroneer/README.md

 ## Description

-**Astroneer is a framework for server-side application development in [Node.js]**.
+**Astroneer is a framework for building [Node.js] server-side applications**.
 Its goal is to facilitate the creation of server-side applications by providing a simple and easy-to-understand project structure.

 ## Features